zchee/golang-wiki/SuccessStories.md

+---
-# Go success stories from around the web
+title: Go success stories from around the web
+---

   * [The Way of the Gopher - Making the Switch from Node.js to Golang](https://medium.com/@theflapjack103/the-way-of-the-gopher-6693db15ae1f)
   * [Moving a team from Scala to Go](http://jimplush.com/talk/2015/12/19/moving-a-team-from-scala-to-golang/)